WRF Output

 Checking Output

-If WRF was built with distributed memory (dmpar), there should be an rsl.out.* and rsl.error.* file for each processor.
-If the simulation was successful, the message SUCCESS COMPLETE WRF should be printed at the end of these files.
-This can quickly be checked by typing
+• If WRF was built with distributed memory (dmpar), an rsl.out.* and rsl.error.* file should exist - one of each for each processor used.
+Check for the print SUCCESS COMPLETE WRF at the end of any of these files to determine whether the simulation succeeded to completion.
+For e.g.,:

 tail rsl.out.0000

-All options in namelist.input are preserved to a filed named namelist.output.
+• All namelist.input settings are preserved and written to a file named namelist.output.

 ncdump -v Times wrfout_d01_yyyy-mm-dd_hh:00:00